skorpi0n/inclinotifier/README.md

 	For SpeechSynthesis to work, it needs user interactionin the form of a click or similar

 ## Milestones to reach
-1. Toggle Push / ---Audio notification--- (when smartwatch is not available) Text to speech https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API https://codepen.io/matt-west/pen/DpmMgE
+1. Toggle Push / ~Audio notification~ (when smartwatch is not available) Text to speech https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API https://codepen.io/matt-west/pen/DpmMgE